Mast3rwaf1z/ooadi/README.md

 ## Install
 This software requires java 19 and python 3.10 as the minimum

-additionally the makefile makes use of screen and konsole
+additionally the makefile makes use of screen and konsole.

+The program can also be run my using `python run.py <amount of sensors>`, this only additionally requires tmux

 ### Arch Linux
 ```bash